-For the quarterly period chact september 50, 2000 -or- ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 1-12298 REGENCY CENTERS CORPORATION (Exact name of registrant as specified in its charter) Florida 59-3191743 (State or other jurisdiction of incorporation or organization) Identification No.) One Independent Drive, Suite 114 Jacksonville, Florida 32202 (Address of principal executive offices) (Zip Code) (904) 598-7000 (Registrant's telephone number, including area code) Unchanged (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2008 -or-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 1-12298 REGENCY CENTERS CORPORATION (Exact name of registrant as specified in its charter) FLORIDA 59-3191743 (State or other jurisdiction of (IRS Employer Identification No.) incorporation or organization) One Independent Drive, Suite 114 Jacksonville, Florida 32202 (Address of principal executive offices) (Zip Code) (904) 598-7000 (Registrant's telephone number, including area code) Unchanged (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check One): Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes (Applicable only to Corporate Registrants) As of November 7, 2008, there were 70,002,161 shares outstanding of the Registrant's common stock.
+(Check One): Large accelerated filer ⊠ Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes (Applicable only to Corporate Registrants)

+As of November 7, 2008, there were 70,002,161 shares outstanding of the Registrant's common stock.